-New Delhi, Apr 06:216 candidates out of the 1,266 who have filed their nominations have pending criminal cases against them.
+New Delhi, Oct 27: Four out of the 26 candidates contesting the by-elections on October 30 have declared pending criminal cases against them.

 There are 4(15%) candidates who have declared criminal cases against themselves.
 Out of these, 1(4%) has declared serious criminal cases against himself, a report by the Association for Democratic Reforms said.

 New Delhi, Sep 17: There are seven ministers in the Gujarat government who have declared pending criminal cases against them.
 Of the seven 3 ministers have declared serious cases against themselves says a report by the Association for Democratic Reforms.

 Out of the 25 ministers analysed, 19 (76%) are crorepatis.
 The average assets of 25 ministers analysed is Rs 3.95 crores.
 The minister with the highest declared total assets is Patel Rushikesh Ganeshbhai from Visnagar constituency with assets worth Rs.
 14.95 crores.